 Alerts based on a single value visualization of pivoted results will fail.

 Each alert captures the dashboard settings at the time the alert was created.
-Your alert will not pick up any changes made to dashboard filters or the appearance of your dashboard tile’s visualizations (such as changing the visualization type or enabling the Table-Next (Beta) Labs feature) after you create the alert.
+Your alert will not pick up any changes made to dashboard filters or the appearance of your dashboard tile’s visualizations (such as changing the visualization type) after you create the alert.
 You would need to create a new alert after these changes are implemented for them to apply to your alert and email notification.

 In the alert creation pop-up, you can specify several components of your alert: